 - Optional parameters measured by the reference station could be: SO2, CO

 - All trial pods should be co-located with the reference station inlet, ideally immediately adjacent or at least no more than 1m apart, like shown:

-- Readings will reach optimum performance after an additional 4 days when all base lining is completed
+- Readings will reach optimum performance after an additional 2 days when rebasing is completed

-- If pods are moved at any point, environmental stabilisation* and base lining will need to be restarted.
-The 're-stabilisation' button on AQMesh.net should be clicked as soon as the pod is moved.
+- If pods are moved at any point, environmental stabilisation* and rebasing will need to be initiated again

 *Environmental stabilisation is the process by which electrochemical sensors adjust to a change in ambient temperature or relative humidity.
 Any significant change to these conditions will affect readings until the sensors have stabilised.

 - Transportation in an enclosed environment, eg: a car, van or plane where the internal environment is controlled with heating or air conditioning